chylex/Better-Controls/README.md

 ![Logo](https://raw.githubusercontent.com/chylex/Better-Controls/master/logo.png "Depiction of Zero Regrets")

-Better Controls is a reimagining of [Better Sprinting](https://www.curseforge.com/minecraft/mc-mods/better-sprinting) with even more customizability.
+[Better Controls](https://www.curseforge.com/minecraft/mc-mods/better-controls) is a reimagining of [Better Sprinting](https://www.curseforge.com/minecraft/mc-mods/better-sprinting) with even more customizability.
 It features several new keybindings and many configurable options for how sprinting, sneaking, and flying should behave.

-Better Controls only focuses on complementing vanilla mechanics rather than adding new mechanics (such as [Better Sprinting](https://www.curseforge.com/minecraft/mc-mods/better-sprinting)'s option to allow sprinting in all directions) that only work on client side and server owners must explicitly opt in to enable them.
+Better Controls only focuses on complementing vanilla mechanics, rather than adding new mechanics (such as [Better Sprinting](https://www.curseforge.com/minecraft/mc-mods/better-sprinting)'s option to allow sprinting in all directions) that only work on client side and server owners must explicitly opt in to enable them.
 By not having such features in Better Controls, it significantly reduces complexity by not having a server side version of the mod, and not needing a way to completely disable the mod while the game is running.

 Another major difference is the amount and granularity of options.
 Better Controls could be considered an *advanced controls mod* - by default, none of the keybinds are bound, and all options are set to match vanilla behavior.
 To take full advantage, go into *Options - Controls - Better Controls*, check out all of the available options, and figure out the best configuration for you.